Tip Calculator guide

 When should I use the Tip Calculator?

 Use it when your task matches one of these common needs: Calculate a restaurant tip quickly.
 Split a bill between people.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Tip Calculator doing with my inputs?

 In plain language: The calculator multiplies subtotal by the tip percent and optional tax percent, adds the amounts, then divides by people for a split bill.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 Restaurant tax, service charges, included gratuity, discounts, and local customs can change what you actually owe.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools